 The High School Championships offers divisions for teams at all skill levels.
 Even if your team has never played in a team tournament, you will be placed in a division that should provide good competition.

 There are up to two scholarships for up to two teams.
 Each scholarship would be for $1500 to pay for entry fees and a portion of other expenses.

 - The school has not sent any team to any prior US SQUASH High School Championship.

-- At least three players on the team must have a US SQUASH junior ranking, which requires participation in at least three sanctioned tournaments in the prior 11 months.
+- At least two players on the team must have a US SQUASH junior ranking, which requires participation in at least three sanctioned tournaments in the prior 11 months.

 - A team must have at least seven players.
-The players do not all have to be of high school age, but must be enrolled at a school that has a high school, as is the case at many private schools, or feeds into a high school, as at many public schools.
+The players do not all have to be of high school age, but must be enrolled at a school that has a high school with a team, as is the case at many private schools, or feeds into a high school with a team, as at many public schools.

 - Teams may be varsity or club teams.

 - All players on the team must be US SQUASH – NCS members (membership in US SQUASH provides automatic NCS membership) prior to entering in the tournament.

 - All players on the team must be a US SQUASH certified “club level” referee prior to the US SQUASH early entry deadline.
 Certification is done through an online referee exam, which is an open book test.

 Entry fees are $625 per team with an early registration discount (fees are refundable prior to Jan.
 11, 2016), otherwise the fees are $700 for the championship tournament.
 Additionally, teams usually need to stay in a hotel for two nights, and there are other travel expenses.
 The 2016 championship will take place in the Philadelphia area.

 Teams must apply at least by January 4, 2016 at 11:59 PM.
 Please fill out the online entry form.